Q: Hi Nick, thanks for talking with us. Could you tell us a bit about remyelination?

 Our conclusion was that this was a really important trial of remyelination but we first need to develop a drug capable of doing that without the side effects that we came across.

-There have been a few other trials.
 The Bexarotene trial (CCMR1) has been the first to show positive evidence of remyelination from both the brain scans and the visual evoked potentials (VEPs).

-Out of the other trials, I think perhaps the most noteworthy was the rebuild study which used an antihistamine known as Clemastine and showed a small beneficial effect on the VEPs.
+Out of the other trials, I think perhaps the most noteworthy was the ReBUILD study which used an antihistamine known as Clemastine and showed a small beneficial effect on the VEPs.

 There are several other trials being undertaken at the moment including another using Clemastine which is being tested on people who have had recent episodes of optic neuritis.